DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 #### Recommended Agent version

-The following Oracle DBM builds are recommended, as they contain all the implemented Oracle monitoring features and bug fixes.
+Datadog recommends the following Oracle DBM builds, because they contain all of the implemented Oracle monitoring features and bug fixes.
 The basis of an Oracle DBM build is always a stable Agent release.

 - Linux: `7.47.0~dbm~oracle~0.40-1`
 - Windows: `7.47.0-dbm-oracle-0.40-1`